xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 - `a c d c`

-A element of **the monoid of types** is a list of symbols, chosen from the first five upper case latin alphabets -- `A B C D E`, such as:
+A element of **the monoid of types** is a list of symbols, chosen from the first four upper case latin alphabets -- `A B C D`, such as:

 - `A`